-I am a photographer based in Lincoln whose current interests lie in urban photography and the effects caused by post-industrial regeneration in our cities.
+I am a Fine Art (Social and Economic) Photographer based in Lincoln whose current interests lie in urban photography and the effects caused by post-industrial regeneration in our cities.
 In my work I seek to demonstrate how the way we live, work and play is increasingly being compromised through the privatisation of city spaces.

 I began my career in retail banking and then moved into local government during the late 1990s/early 2000s working on Private Financial Initiative and Building Schools for the Future projects and obtaining Section 106 funding .
-Whilst working, I began studying photography with the Open College of the Arts, now part of the University for the Creative Arts, for a BA (Hons) degree in photography due to graduate later this year.
+Whilst working, I began studying photography with the Open College of the Arts, now part of the University for the Creative Arts, for a BA (Hons) degree in photography, graduating in December 2020.

 Using the knowledge gained whilst working in the private and public sectors and further research I became concerned that what was in the developer's marketing/media material was becoming the reality not just an artist's impression.